wotbrew/relic/README.md

  [:extend [:fullname [str :firstname " " :lastname]]]
 ```

-Because views are just vectors, they just sort of lounge around being values.
+Because queries are just vectors, they just sort of lounge around being values.
 To put them to work we have to feed some data into relic.

 `relic` databases are boring clojure maps.
 Prepare yourself: